openjs-foundation/cross-project-council/CPC-CHARTER.md

 CPC Voting members at the time of the election may vote.

+#### Community Voting Member Elections (Effective Fall 2026)

+For the election of Community Voting Members, the electorate includes all CPC members: Impact Project Voting Members and Regular Members.

 ## Section 8.
 Board Representation

 There are Board seats allocated for CPC members to represent the Foundation's projects and related communities to the Board.